 On the day of the event sports massage is generally used to get the body warmed up properly.
 This requires fast light strokes to stimulate the muscles, get the blood flowing round the body and warming the major muscle groups up so that the client can then prepare for the race.

-Used in conjunction with stretching the muscles should be at their peak performance.
+Used in conjunction with stretching and some Pilates strengthening exercises the muscles should be at their peak performance.
 All that is left to do is go and win the race!

 After the race the warm down is very important.
 It has several goals which include reducing heart and breathing rates, gradually cooling body temperature, returning muscles to their optimal length-tension relationships, preventing venous pooling of blood in the lower extremities, which may cause dizziness or possible fainting, and restore physiologic systems close to baseline.
 This is also a time when the muscles are potentially a bit sore so I would always say that during the first 48 hours after a race is let the body start the healing process by itself.